maartenSXM/cpphash/tests/README.md

 original project that did not use make, dehash and the C-preprocessor.
-It achieves it's goal by running the generated yaml and the original yaml both through the esphome configuration validation tool, and thus requires that it the esphome command is installed.
+It achieves it's goal by running the generated yaml and the original yaml both through the esphome configuration validation tool, and thus requires that the esphome command is installed.